Stubbs Dental COVID-19 Policies & Updates

 We will be taking all patient’s temperatures before check-in and asking everyone to sign an acknowledgement of no fever, cough, or flu-like symptoms, no travel outside US to affected areas, and no known exposure.

-If an operatory is not available by the time you finish checking in and filling out all paperwork, you will be asked to leave your cellphone number and wait in your car until brought back to the operatory.
-If there is a patient checking in at the time of your arrival, we ask that you wait until he or she leaves the waiting room to enter and begin your check-in.
+If an operatory is not available by the time you finish checking in and filling out all paperwork, please make sure to stay 6 feet apart from other patients in our waiting room.
+If there is a patient checking in at the time of your arrival, we ask that you wait until he or she leaves the waiting room or is 6 feet away from the check in counter to enter and begin your check-in.

 Hand washing and mouth rinse.